babelpainterwell/distributed-key-value/README.md

 - **Client Clerk**: encapsulates the client's interaction with the server.
 It sends RPCs (Remote Procedure Calls) to the server and handles retries in case of failures.
 - **Server**: processes incoming client requests, maintains the key/value store, and ensures consistency and reliability.
-- **Duplicate Detection**: detects and ignores duplicate requests (eg. due to client retries) to prevent executing the same operation multiple times.
+- **Duplicate Detection**: detects and ignores duplicate requests (eg. due to client retries) to prevent executing the same operation multiple times by using `ClientID` and `SeqNum`.
 - **Network Failures Handling**: handles scenarios where messages (requests or replies) are lost due to network issues.

 ### Challenges

-- The system should work correctlt even the network is unreliable and messages can be lost.
+- The system should work correctly even the network is unreliable and messages can be lost.
 - Concurrent operations from multiple clients can be handled.
 - Duplicate requests should be detected by maintaining the state on the server.

+### Testing

+Since this project originates from Lab 2 of MIT 6.5840 Distributed Systems, the lab itself includes test cases and files provided by the MIT faculty and staff.
+However, to deepen my understanding of the concepts involved in this project, I'm writing my own test files.